Something on TimeIsAFactor.com caught my attention.

 One of the 4 CBS memos about George W. Bush’s National Guard service contains the following memo supposedly authored by his commanding officer:

-“Bush wasn’t here during rating period and [sic] I don’t have any feedback from 187th in Alabama.
+“Bush wasn’t here during rating period and I don’t have any feedback from 187th in Alabama.
 I will not rate.”

-Having spent 9 years as a Personnel Officer in the Navy, the marks on Bush’s fitness report for the period he was in Alabama are the only ones that could be entered.
+Having spent 9 years as an enlisted Personnel Officer in the Navy, the marks on Bush’s fitness report for the period he was in Alabama are the only ones that could be entered.
 When an officer is away from his permanent duty station for a significant portion of the reporting period , the reporting senior must submitted a “not observed” report.
 Anything else would be conjecture.
 Not Observed reports cannot be rated.
 Lt.
 Col. Killian would certainly have known this, as any 2nd Lt. would.

 Additionally, reporting seniors may not use information from another reporting senior.
 Killian would have known this, so he would not have written “I don’t have any feedback.”
 It wouldn’t have mattered if Killian had gotten feedback from Alabama–he couldn’t have used it in Lieutenant Bush’s fitness report for a period that Killian did not observe.